 1956 Southern District

-Much of what we grew up with in Cumbernauld whether in the village or in my case, around the around the Station, has long since gone.
+Much of what we grew up with in Cumbernauld whether in the village or in my case, around the Station, has long since gone.
 So before all the memories go as well, I thought I’d try and pull together my own recollections and my own research into the life and times of Cumbernauld.

-The old Village largely remains as does Greenfaulds Crescent and the building known as Bell’s, officially Station Buildings.
+The old Village largely remains as does Greenfaulds Crescent along with the building known as Bell’s, officially Station Buildings.
 Our Cumbernauld has gone and many residents were absorbed into the fabric of a Brave New World.
 But the memories live on, for now.
 Perhaps like me you’ve been asked to relate to “incomers” what it was like to grow up there.
 There are various online forums and Facebook pages discussing the town and sharing photos of its development, but little that reveals what life was like pre-New Town.

 I’ve pieced together our family tree and have discovered that our own family has deep roots in Cumbernauld life, both in the Village and around the Station – but the picture is incomplete.
 Many families lived and worked there and many paths crossed in the bustle of daily life and some families joined together in marriage.